oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 directories.
 The mask is subtracted from 666 for files and 777 for directories.

-Oil currently supports writing masks in octal.
+Oils currently supports writing masks in octal.

 If no MODE, show the current mask.